Division of Nephrology

 Year One

-There are three hospital rotations during the first year.
-Each fellow spends a total of four months on each of the three rotations.
-One attending and one fellow staff each rotation.
+There are four hospital rotations during the first year: floor consult, ICU consult, ESRD, transplant.
+Each fellow spends two weeks on each rotation for a total of three months on each of the four rotations.
+One attending and one fellow staff each rotation, except consult service where one attending will be covering the consult floor and ICU services with its corresponding fellow.
 The goals and objectives of the rotation or learning experience will be discussed by the faculty and fellow at the start of each rotation.
 Each fellow will have direct supervision by faculty in all patient care activities.
 Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
 Fellows will provide effective and timely communication with Transplant Surgery/ICU Teams/Hepatology/Heart Failure Service/House Staff as warranted by clinical situations.
+Despite the rigors of busy patient lists, our fellows have many opportunities to develop and hone their teaching skills, including formal teaching of medical students, residents, NP students, attending opportunities on teaching services alongside dedicated academic clinician-educator faculty.

-1. Inpatient Dialysis – The fellow will oversee managing all dialysis patients on the primary nephrology service and will manage the renal/dialysis care of all other chronic dialysis patients admitted to other medical/surgical services.
+1. Inpatient Dialysis – The fellow will oversee managing all dialysis patients on the ESRD service and will manage the renal/dialysis care of all other chronic dialysis patients admitted to other medical/surgical services.

 3. Inpatient Consultation – The fellow, along with medical residents and medical students assigned to this service, will provide consultative services for patients with acute renal failure, chronic renal failure, glomerular and interstitial diseases, fluid and electrolyte abnormalities, acid-bases disturbances, hypertension and for patients in the bone marrow transplant unit.